All Episodes

 Yeah, not okay.

-And uh, and it all turns out even the New York Times now saying, it looks like that dossier thing might have been Russian intelligence.
+And it all turns out, even the New York Times now saying, it looks like that dossier thing might have been Russian intelligence.

 It might have been Russian disinformation.

-Okay, uh, you mean Russian disinformation that was used as the basis of a Pfizer warrant on to spy on the Trump campaign on top of Stefan Hauper spying on behalf of you know whoever in the Obama government.
+You mean Russian disinformation that was used as the basis of a FISA warrant to spy on the Trump campaign on top of Stefan Halper spying on behalf of, you know, whoever in the Obama government?

 He's got all those issues.

-Then you got the issue, you know, partnering at the time with Jesse Helms on the issue of uh bussing and integration.
+Then he got the issue, you know, partnering at the time with Jesse Helms on the issue of busing and integration.

 By the way, we got to send a shout out today.

-I mean, he's had a he's he's been one of these guys that had heart attacks and then survived.
+I mean, he's been one of these guys that had heart attacks and then survived.

 I mean, modern medicine is incredible.

-We don't we don't want to pay our doctors much anymore, so you're discouraging good talented people from ever getting into medicine.
+So you're discouraging good, talented people from ever getting into medicine.

 What do you mean?

-My doctor down the block, he was driving some Mercedes.
+My doctor down the block, he drives a Mercedes.

-Okay, he's probably 60, because by the time a doctor does college and medical school and residency and internship, and then maybe works in a hospital a couple of years and then wants to pay all that money back, all those student loans back.
+Okay, he's probably 60 because by the time a doctor does college and medical school and residency and internship and then maybe works at a hospital a couple of years and then wants to pay all that money back, all those student loans back.

-But I guess Elizabeth Warren's gonna handle that with her wealth tax.
+I guess Elizabeth Warren's going to handle that with her wealth tax.

-You take away all the student loans of doctors, you'll be doing fine.
+You take away all the student loans at doctors, you'll be doing fine.

-Um anyway, New Washington Post ABC poll shows uh Biden in a free fall already and is you know, jumping into the race pop has died.
+Anyway, New Washington Post ABC poll shows Biden in a free fall already and is jumping into the race.

 He had 27% of Democrats in his corner.

-Uh Bernie Sanders had 20, and uh Morning Consult released the same day Biden had 30.
+And Morning Consult released the same day Biden at 30.

-Anyway, a Hill survey released on April 6th showed that Biden's share was uh surging at 36%.
+Anyway, a Hill survey released on April 6th showed that Biden's share was surging at 36%.

 He's lost nine points.